akira2963753/Computer_Organization/README.md

 ##### RTL Simulator : *ModelSim-Intel FPGA Standard Edition, Version 20.1.1, windows*
 ##### Synthesis Tool : *The OpenROAD-flow-scripts from github*
+##### MIPS Decoder and Corrector : It can help you to transfer .asm to Instruction Memory and verify your answer.

 #
 #### Area/Critical Path Slack Ranking and Final Score :